Mariana Pineda: Legacy

 In 1862 both Juan Antonio Vero Calvo and Isidoro Lozano produced oil paintings of Pineda's final walk to the scaffold (Prado collection).

 In 1925 the playwright Federico García Lorca based his play Mariana Pineda on her story, propelling the popular heroine into legend and myth.
 Between 1965 and 1969 the French composer Louis Saguer (1907–1991) composed an opera on the subject.
 The work premiered in 1970 in Marseille and was awarded the Grand Opera Prize of Monaco (1970).

 Another Spanish playwright, José Martín Recuerda, a native of Granada, wrote "Las arrecogías del Beaterio de Santa María Egipciaca" based on the imprisonment of Mariana Pineda.
-The play was adapted and translated into English by Robert Lima as "The Inmates of the Convent of St. Mary Egyptian" and premiered on March 17, 1980 with a professional cast at The Pennsylvania State University.
-Upon its publication in DramaContemporary: Spain (1985), edited by Marion Peter Holt, the play was performed at the Edinburgh Festival Fringe by the Oxford Theatre Group in 1988.
+The play was adapted and translated into English by Robert Lima as "The Inmates of the Convent of St. Mary Egyptian" and premiered on 17 March 1980 with a professional cast at Pennsylvania State University.
+After its inclusion in DramaContemporary: Spain (1985), edited by Marion Peter Holt, Martín Recuerda's play was performed at the Edinburgh Festival Fringe by the Oxford Theatre Group in 1988.

 A 1984 mini-series (5 episodes) was produced by Spanish TV, entitled Proceso a Mariana Pineda, and starring Pepa Flores as Pineda.
 An English summary of this was made by Patrick Louis Cooney of the Vernon Johns Society (qv).

 A hall inside the Seat of the European Parliament in Strasbourg bears her name.